10 Best Customer Service Software Shortlist

 - Omnichannel support: Integrates multiple communication channels, providing a consistent experience across platforms like chat, email, and social media.

-- CX automation tools: Streamlines repetitive tasks, freeing up your team to focus on complex issues and improving efficiency.
+- CX automation: Automation tools streamline repetitive tasks, freeing up your team to focus on complex issues and improving efficiency.

 - Customer feedback: Collects insights directly from customers, helping teams understand needs and improve service.